OpenOmics/mr-seek/docs/index.md

 ## Contribute

-This site is a living document, created for and by members like you. mr-seek is maintained by the members of NCBR and is improved by continous feedback!
+This site is a living document, created for and by members like you. mr-seek is maintained by the members of NCBR and is improved by continuous feedback!
 We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository :octicons-heart-fill-24:{ .heart }](https://github.com/OpenOmics/mr-seek).

 ## References